Cover Letter

 What to Include in a Cover Letter

-Last Paragraph - Close your cover letter by asking for an interview and including your contact information.
-Thank the reader for his or her time and indicate that you will follow up.
+Close your cover letter by asking for an interview and including your contact information.
+Thank the reader for their time and indicate that you will follow up.

 - Conduct detailed research about the company to inform your writing